March 24, 2025

 85%

-Many of these specialties have experienced significant clinical progress in recent years, but an equivalent advancement in the design of the PA process is yet to be seen.
-In fact, virtually all medical groups state that PA requirements are not improving.9 Additionally, there is a scarcity of data to show how the PA process adapts to new, clinically appropriate care protocols and growing personalization of care delivery.
-The number of innovative treatments and procedures tagged with a PA, regardless of their effectiveness, may limit physicians’ ability to adapt care protocols to the unique needs of patients.
-The oncology space is a prime example of where a large number of standardized PAs can derail personalized treatments at a time when the industry is moving more toward precision medicine.
+Many of these specialties have experienced significant clinical progress in recent years, but an equivalent advancement in the design of the PA process may be lagging.
+In fact, virtually all medical groups state that in their view PA requirements are not improving.5 The number of innovative treatments and procedures tagged with a PA, regardless of their effectiveness, may limit physicians’ ability to adapt care protocols to the unique needs of patients.
+The oncology space is a prime example of how a large number of standardized PAs can derail personalized treatments at a time when the industry is moving more toward precision medicine.

 Providers are stretched thin, and the inefficiencies riddled throughout the PA process cause a high administrative burden.
 This concern is the most significant contributing factor to why provider groups are advocating for change; they are hoping that reevaluation of the PA process may show how resources can be redeployed to reduce waste and increase efficiency to alleviate provider burden.